Atheism: Belief in no God, or no belief in God.

 ||Regard them as entities vaguely like the tooth fairy and Easter bunny: mythical characters that do not really exist but were artificially created by humans, or

 ||They exist as demons, supernatural entities without most of the powers of

 difference in beliefs about God between a typical Christian and a typical Atheist is numerically

-Goddesses exist; most Christians believe that one God out of the thousands of deities who have been worshipped by humanity exists, and that he is a Trinity.
+- Most Christians believe that one God out of the thousands of deities who have been worshipped by humanity exists.
+Further, most believe that the single Godhead is a Trinity who includes three persons.

 Whatever the other thousands of deities are, they are not Gods.
 Although the numerical difference

 is much less that 0.1%, the philosophical difference is immense.